 Stark County Spirit of Excellence Award nominations can be made by anyone and must be submitted on behalf of any member or group from Stark County, North Dakota.
 Nomination forms are available by emailing email@example.com and at www.starkcountysheriffnd.com.

 The nomination form may be submitted electronically or returned to the SCSEAC Awards Team via the above methods by the identified deadlines.
 Nominators will be notified of the nomination’s status after the nominations have been reviewed and the award recipient has been selected.
 Nominees who are not selected to receive a Stark County Spirit of Excellence Award will be considered for up to twelve months, and will carried over to the following quarterly awards.

 The Stark County Spirit of Excellence Award Team consists of the Mayors of the Stark County communities of Belfield, Dickinson, Gladstone, Richardton, South Heart, and Taylor.

 Submit electronically at www.starkcountysheriffnd.com.
 Submission deadlines for each quarter: February 15, May 15, August 15, and November15.

 Review the Awards program details at www.starkcountysheriffnd.com or at www.Facebook.com/StarkCountySpiritofExcellenceAward.
 Email questions to firstname.lastname@example.org or call 701-290-1640.

-The Stark County Spirit of Excellence Award is endorsed by the Stark County Commission and by all Mayors in Stark County.
+The Stark County Spirit of Excellence Award is endorsed by the Stark County Commission, the Stark County Association of Deputies, and by all Mayors in Stark County, ND.